vannguyengd/gooddata-ui/docs/10_vis__attribute_filter_button_component.md

 To define an attribute, use the ```filter``` or ```connectToPlaceholder``` property.

 ## Customize AttributeFilterButton components
-> AttributeFilterButton component customizations are still in beta stage.
+> AttributeFilterButton component customizations are still in a beta stage.
-> We appreciate any [feedback and experiences](support_options) that can help us to improve this feature in the future.
+> We appreciate any [feedback and experiences](support_options) that can help us improve this feature in the future.

-If you want to customize the look of the AttributeFilterButton, it's possible to provide your own components for rendering of its specific parts.
+If you want to customize the look of the AttributeFilterButton, you can provide your own components for rendering of its specific parts.

 ```jsx
     <AttributeFilterButton